 Lockjaw Pro Collars / HG Collars

-OSO Barbell Collars
+Aluminum OSO Barbell Collars

-Rogue HG 2.0 Axle Collars for 1.9″ Specialty BarsMetal Axle Collars are Rogue’s answer to collars for specialty bars like the farmer’s handles, Swiss bars, axles, and other bars that have 1.9″ (48.3 mm) bar sleeves.
+Rogue HG 2.0 Axle Collars for 1.9″ Specialty BarsMetal Axle Collars are Rogue’s answer to collars for specialty bars like Swiss bars, axles, farmer’s handles, and other bars that have 1.9″ (48.3 mm) bar sleeves.
 Axle collars will hold tight on these specialty bars, but they will not work on standard 2″ (50.4 mm) barbells.

-Strongman Pipe Collars for Specialty Bars
+Strongman Pipe Collars for 1.9″ Specialty Bars

 I suggest you take the price of these ($30-50/pair) and apply that to some Axle Collars or Proloc collars.
 Either of which are much easier to use anyway.
 Just my 2 cents.